The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \subsubsection{Security Challenges}

 \paragraph{Privacy}\mbox{}

 When focusing on privacy as a security challenge for IoT, it is of critical importance to consider an identity protection scheme.
 This is shown in \cite{Chall-Conf052} and is used for symmetric data encryption.
 The main objective of the authors is to create a novel privacy preserving symmetric encryption method that can take advantage of symmetric encryption's fast processing while preserving the data privacy.
 The authors take advantage of two layers the outer layer uses k-anonymity based symmetric encryption.
 The inner layer uses random encryption to further improve privacy and security.Along with the proposed scheme, the authors give security definitions for the problem.
 This provides security levels for the newly constructed models.
 Security analysis done by the authors shows that the proposed scheme is reasonably secure while remaining energy efficient.

-This problem is further discussed in~\cite{Chall-Conf055} where the authors proposed a sensor cloud architecture that uses security as a primary component.
-It is based on a multi-layer client-server model that separates physical, virtual instances of the sensors for enhancing security, privacy, and reliability.
-The main concept behind these virtual instances can be secured quickly and also it can be implemented in real-time.
-Thus to overcome this, a lightweight data privacy scheme is proposed in~\cite{Chall-Conf057} for low-powered IoT devices that outsource their data to the mobile cloud computing system.
+This problem is further discussed in~\cite{Chall-Conf055}, where the authors propose a sensor cloud architecture that adopts security considerations as essential design objectives.
+It is based on a multi-layer client-server model that separates physical and virtual instances of the sensors to achieve enhanced security, privacy, and reliability.
+The main concept behind these virtual instances can be secured quickly.
+It can also be implemented in real-time.
+This motivates a lightweight data privacy scheme proposed in~\cite{Chall-Conf057} that outsources data from low-power IoT devices to the mobile cloud computing system.

 \paragraph{Trust}\mbox{}